ondrejhonus/ttt-online/README.md

 # Tic Tac Toe online
-A web game that is you can play with your friend and chat with him at the same time.
+A web tic tac toe, that you can play with your friend, and chat with him at the same time.

 # Table of contents
 1. [Introduction](#introduction)